QuTech-Delft/imsep/docs/index.md

 !!! abstract "Course overview"

+    This workshop means to introduce the basics of professional software development to PhD students and researchers at QuTech.
+    We firmly believe that adopting professional software development practices throughout our research organization will yield significant long-term advantages.

     The workshop consists of four parts, each addressing a separate topic.
 They are meant to be followed in sequence, but can be read independently.
 Each part aims to answer common problems encountered during software development.